samcunliffe/2025-12-01-supergit/slides.md

 ---

-# Sam and Matt's advice for choosing a license
+# Sam and Matt's tips for choosing a license

 ## [Browse choosealicense.com](https://choosealicense.com/)